 Gull retails two types of biofuel:

 - Ethanol blended with premium petrol for petrol vehicles.
-These blends are the Gull Force range – Gull Force 10 and Gull Force Pro.
+This blend is Gull Force 10.

 - Biodiesel blended with mineral diesel, which is sold at selected stations as Diesel Max.